MicrosoftDocs/cpp-docs/docs/ide/include-diagnostics.md

 To see the build time for each file you `#include`, first build using Build Insights.

 Turn on Build Insights from the main menu bar by selecting **Build** > **Run Build Insights on Solution** > **Build**.
 After the build completes, a window appears to list the build times for the various files that are compiled.
 Return to the source code window, and the build time for each `#include` file is displayed in CodeLens.
-It will look similar to this:
+It looks similar to this:

 ```cpp
 6 references | Build: 0.3560s